jonnitto/RepeatableFields/README.md

               - property: field0
                 direction: desc # asc or desc.
 If not set, it will be asc
               - property: field1
+            # Allow to remove entries with predefined properties.
+Defaults to false
+            allowRemovePredefinedProperties: true
             predefinedProperties:
               - label: Group label
                 properties: